NotJustJoe/libfttester/README.md

 4 - Run every tests, mandatory and bonus.
 $>make all

+5 - Run tests for Functions that accepts NULL parameters
+$>make null

 -----
 For any questions, contact me on 42 slack 'trofidal' or by discord, NotJustJoe#3756